All Alternatives

 • You run multi-agent systems where agents delegate to each other and need to detect injection passed through inter-agent messages

-• You want to start scanning today with pip install and iterate — not wait 6-8 weeks for enterprise procurement with Prisma Cloud
+• You want to start scanning today with pip install and iterate — not wait 6-8 weeks for enterprise procurement with Check Point's security platform

 • You need to detect threats beyond injection: data exfiltration through tool calls, PII in model outputs, leaked secrets in agent responses